bredele/css-bundle/README.md

 You will find lots of dynamic or flexible layout for your website.
 Most of them are just like a plate of spaghetti.
 I really like meat balls but not in my code!
 Float positionning with relative margin, clearfix, extra markups...berk!

-Thanksfully, new specifications describe a flexible box model optimized (i.e. less css, more maintainable) for user interface design.
+Thankfully, new specifications describe a flexible box model optimized (i.e. less css, more maintainable) for user interface design.
 You can use it with the property display : flex.

 ```css
   display:-webkit-flex;